Positives

 Uneven Terrain

-The Capita Aeronaut wasn’t terrible in hard microbumpy snow but all this pop was hard to handle in softer uneven snow or hard snow with bigger bumps.
+The Capita Aeronaut wasn’t terrible in hard microbumpy snow, but all this pop was hard to handle in softer uneven snow or hard snow with bigger bumps.
 It really bucked and bounced me around more than I preferred.
-Going to a 159 might help a little but it will still be far from fixing this problem.
+I was hoping that sizing up might help fix this issue, but the 161 didn’t make it any better.
+It’s just this board’s lively, poppy flex personality doesn’t respond well to uneven snow in any size.
+I get from 157, 159, or 161.
+That’s just the nature of this board.

 Edge Hold